trinodb/trino/docs/src/main/sphinx/connector/redis.rst

 Each Redis key/value pair is presented as a single row in Trino.
 Rows can be broken down into cells by using table definition files.

-Only Redis string and hash value types are supported; sets and zsets cannot be queried from Trino.
+Currently, only Redis key of string and zset types are supported, only Redis value of string and hash types are supported.

 Requirements
 ------------